Amanita abrupta: Description

-In Amanita abrupta, as with most mushrooms, the bulk of the organism lies unseen beneath the ground as an aggregation of fungal cells called hyphae; under appropriate environmental conditions, the visible reproductive structure (fruit body) is formed.
+As with most mushrooms, the bulk of A. abrupta lies beneath the ground as an aggregation of fungal cells called hyphae; under appropriate environmental conditions, the visible reproductive structure (fruit body) is formed.
 The cap has a diameter of 4 to 10 cm, and has a broadly convex shape when young, but eventually flattens.
 The central portion of the cap becomes depressed in mature specimens.
 The cap surface is verrucose—covered with small angular or pyramidal erect warts (1–2 mm tall by 1–2 mm wide at the base); the warts are smaller and more numerous near the margin of the cap, and small fragments of tissue may be hanging from the margin of the cap.
 The cap surface, the warts, and the flesh are white.
 The warts can be easily separated from the cap, and in mature specimens they have often completely or partly disappeared.
 The white gills are placed moderately close together, reaching the stem but not directly attached to it.

 The stem is 6.5 to 12.5 cm tall, and slender, with a diameter of 0.5 to 1.5 cm.
 It is white, smooth (glabrous), solid (that is, not hollow internally), and has an abruptly bulbous base with the shape of a flattened sphere; it may develop longitudinal splits on the sides.
 The base is often attached to a copious white mycelium—a visual reminder that the bulk of the organism lies unseen below the surface.
 The ring is membranous, and persistent—not weathering away with time; the ring may be attached to the stem with white fibers.
 The mushroom has no distinct odor.
-The mushroom is considered inedible; it is generally not recommended to consume Amanita mushrooms as some are very deadly.

 Microscopic characteristics

 When collected in deposit, such as with a spore print, the spores appear white.
-Viewed with a microscope, the spores are broadly elliptical or roughly spherical, smooth, thin-walled, and have dimensions of 6.5–9.5 by 5.5 by 8.5 µm.
-Spores are amyloid (meaning they take up iodine when stained with Melzer's reagent) The basidia (spore-bearing cells on the edges of gills) are four-spored and measure 30–50 by 4–11 µm.
+Viewed with a microscope, the spores are broadly elliptical or roughly spherical, smooth, thin-walled, and have dimensions of 6.5–9.5 by 5.5 by 8.5 μm.
+Spores are amyloid (meaning they take up iodine when stained with Melzer's reagent) The basidia (spore-bearing cells on the edges of gills) are four-spored and measure 30–50 by 4–11 μm.
 The bases of the basidia have clamp connections—short branches connecting one cell to the previous cell to allow passage of the products of nuclear division.
-The cap cuticle comprises a layer of densely interwoven, sightly gelatinized, filamentous hyphae that are 3–8 µm in diameter.
-The stem tissue is made of sparse, thin, longitudinally oriented hyphae measuring 294 by 39 µm.
+The cap cuticle comprises a layer of densely interwoven, sightly gelatinized, filamentous hyphae that are 3–8 μm in diameter.
+The stem tissue is made of sparse, thin, longitudinally oriented hyphae measuring 294 by 39 μm.